 The Fate of Unsellable Textiles

 Once your old clothing is sold to a textile recycler, it may find new life in a few different ways.
-According to Secondary Materials and Recycled Textiles (SMART), a nonprofit trade association of companies that recycle these materials, 45 percent of used apparel is sent abroad to countries where the demand for secondhand clothing is high, 30 percent become wiping and polishing cloths and 20 percent are turned into fibers for things like upholstery, insulation and furniture stuffing.
-Only five percent of the textiles purchased by these companies are unusable.
+According to Secondary Materials and Recycled Textiles (SMART), a nonprofit trade association of companies that recycle these materials, 45 percent of used apparel is sold in the U.S. or sent abroad to countries where the demand for secondhand clothing is high, 30 percent becomes wiping and polishing cloths and 20 percent is turned into fibers for things like upholstery, insulation and furniture stuffing.
+Five percent of the textiles are discarded because they are wet, moldy, contaminated with solvents, or otherwise unfit for reuse or recycling.

 You might be wondering why a lot of your unwanted clothing ends up in developing countries, and SMART explains it’s because there is a market for those items abroad.
 A 2005 study by Oxfam, an international confederation of organizations that fight poverty, explored the impacts of the secondhand clothing industry on West African economies, and among their findings was the fact that the livelihoods of many people depend on this industry.